Skip to main content

 Meeting other travelers

-Cats Hostel runs nightly events: pub crawls, flamenco nights, communal dinners.
-Even if you don't stay there, their bar is open to non-guests and tends to attract a sociable crowd.
+• Hostels: Cats Hostel runs nightly events (pub crawls, flamenco nights, communal dinners).
+The bar is open to non-guests and draws a sociable crowd.

-The easiest way to meet other travelers in Córdoba.
-Tours last 2 hours and typically draw 10–20 people, many of them solo.
-Groups often continue to a bar afterwards.
+• Free walking tours: the easiest way to meet other travelers.
+Tours draw 10–20 people, many of them solo, and groups often continue to a bar afterwards.

-Guided evening tapas tours (€30–40) take small groups through 3–4 bars with food and wine included.
+• Tapas tours: guided evening tours (€30–40) through 3–4 bars with food and wine.
 The shared eating format breaks the ice faster than most organised activities.

 Solo travel FAQ